Ys-Zhou/MyHexo/source/_posts/Collection-Moving-data-into-AWS---Kinesis.md

 |Low number of consuming applications|Multiple Consumer applications for the same Stream|
 |Can tolerate ~200 ms latency|Low latency requirements ~70 ms|
 |Minimize cost|Higher costs (Soft limit of 5 consumers using enhanced fan-out per data stream)|

+## Kinesis Scaling

+### Shard Splitting
+- Can be used to increase the Stream capacity (1MB/s per shard)
+- Can be used to divided a *hot shard*
+- The old shard is closed and deleted based on data expiration

+### Shard Merging
+- Decrease the Stream capacity and save costs
+- Group two shards with low traffic
+- Old shards are closed and deleted based on data expiration

+### No Native Auto Scaling
+- Can implement Auto Scaling with AWS Lambda
+- The API call to change the number of shards is *UpdateShardCount*

+### Scaling Limitations
+- Resharding cannot be done in parallel (have to plan capacity in advance)
+- Can only perform one resharding at a time and it takes a few seconds
+  - Double 1000 shards takes about 8.3 hours

+## Kinesis Security

+- Control access / autorization using IAM policies
+- Encryption in transit using HTTPS endpoints
+- Encryption at rest using KMS
+- Client side encryption can only be implemented manually
+- VPC Endpoints is available for Kinesis

+# Kinesis Data Firehose